protobom/protobom/CONTRIBUTOR.md

    ```
    git push origin feature/new-feature
    ```
-6. Open a pull request against the `main` branch of the BOM Squad repository.
+6. Open a pull request against the `main` branch of the protobom repository.

 ## Development Guide

-For detailed information on setting up your development environment and contributing to the BOM Squad project, please refer to the [Development Guide](/docs/development.md).
+For detailed information on setting up your development environment and contributing to the protobom repository, please refer to the [Development Guide](/docs/development.md).

 ## Code Style